kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 ### Optional: persist the model input table

-If you want the model input table data to be saved to file (in `data/03_primary`) rather than used in memory, add an entry to `conf/base/catalog.yml`.
-(If you are using a project created by the spaceflights starter, you can omit the copy/paste):
+If you want the model input table data to be saved to file (in `data/03_primary`) rather than used in memory, add an entry to `conf/base/catalog.yml`:

 ```yaml
 model_input_table: